US STOCKS-Wall Street ends higher as investors bet on positive earnings season | Business

 - United States

 U.S. stock indexes closed higher on Tuesday with the biggest boosts from the technology and healthcare sectors as investors appeared to bet on solid quarterly reports even as some worried that it was too early to celebrate.
-In its fifth straight session of gains, the benchmark S&P 500 index neared its early September record high.
+In its fifth straight session of gains, the benchmark S&P 500 index finished just 0.4% below its early September record close while the Dow Jones Industrials average ended the day about 0.5% below its record reached in mid-August.

-Johnson & Johnson's shares provided a big boost to the S&P's healthcare index during the session after it raised its 2021 adjusted profit forecast, while insurer Travelers Cos Inc climbed after beating third-quarter profit estimates.
-High-profile technology and communications companies were also big contributors to the S&P's gain with Apple Inc, Facebook and Microsoft all rising.
+Johnson & Johnson's shares added 2.3% providing a big boost to the S&P 500 after it raised its 2021 adjusted profit forecast.
+Insurer Travelers Cos Inc climbed 1.6% after beating its profit estimates.
+High-profile technology and communications companies were also big S&P boosts with Apple Inc, Facebook and Microsoft all rising.

-The CBOE market volatility index hit its lowest level since mid-August during the session.
+The CBOE market volatility index fell 0.6 points after earlier hitting 15.57, its lowest level since mid-August.
 Analysts now expect S&P 500 earnings to rise 32.4% from a year earlier, according to Refinitiv data.

 "The key for the market to going up from here will not be higher multiples, it will have to be higher earnings.
 That's why it's so important to pay attention to what those profit margins do going forward and what the trajectory of GDP looks like," said Eric Marshall, portfolio manager at Hodges Funds.
 "Investors will be paying very close attention to pricing power, how companies are dealing with labor shortages and inflationary cost pressures within their business."

+Netflix Inc, after closing up 0.2%, added slightly to gains after the bell when quarterly results showed that global interest in Korean thriller "Squid Game" lured more new customers than expected.
+Tesla Inc, which closed down 0.7%, is due to release results on Wednesday, with investors watching for indications of its performance in China.

-Procter & Gamble Co was weighing on the S&P's consumer staples sector during the session, after it warned that higher commodity and freight costs would take a bigger bite out of earnings.
-However, Walmart Inc's shares were advancing after Goldman Sachs added the world's largest retailer to its "Americas Conviction List."
+Procter & Gamble Co, fell 1% during the session, after it warned that it would have to raise prices of some products to counter higher commodity and freight costs.
+However, Walmart Inc shares added 2% after being added to Goldman Sachs "Americas Conviction List."

-Also helping the healthcare sector on Tuesday was drugmaker Merck & Co Inc, which is applying for approval of a drug to treat COVID-19.
-Merck rose after Atea Pharmaceuticals Inc said its antiviral pill, being developed with Roche , failed to help patients with mild and moderate COVID-19.
-Pfizer Inc, due to report data on its antiviral as soon as this quarter, also gained.
+Helping the healthcare sector on Tuesday was drugmaker Merck & Co Inc, which rose 3% while Pfizer Inc climbed 1.9% following the release of a competitor's COVID-19 drug study results.
+Its competitor, Atea Pharmaceuticals Inc, fell 66% after the company's antiviral pill, being developed with Roche , failed to help patients with mild and moderate COVID-19.

+Advancing issues outnumbered declining ones on the NYSE by a 1.51-to-1 ratio; on Nasdaq, a 1.69-to-1 ratio favored advancers.
+The S&P 500 posted 44 new 52-week highs and 1 new lows; the Nasdaq Composite recorded 72 new highs and 69 new lows.

+On U.S. exchanges 9.5 billion shares changed hands compared with the 10.29 billion moving average for the last 20 sessions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)